bzeiss/xfm2-pcbs/README.md

 With the current version, CV jacks haven't been tested fully.

+### Important usage notes
+- According to the Cmod A7 Reference Manual, you must not connect the micro-usb port on the Cmod A7 and an external power source at the same time (Page 3) as they both drive the VU pin.
+So you must disconnect the USB host before connecing the A100 connector or the power jack externally.
+That means, you cannot program the XFM2/XVA1 synths via micro-usb when you power it through the A100 connector or the power jack.
+You must do that either through the uart pins or midi.
+- For the control voltage jacks to work, you must power the board through the A100 connector as the boards needs the -5V (from the -12V A100 source) as reference voltage to downscale the signal to 3.3V.

 ### BOM

 | Quantity | Ref                          | Value                 | Description                                                                                                                                                                      |